 - You didn't have permission from the owner to take the vehicle;

-- Your intent was to permanently deprive the owner from possession
+- You intended to deprive the owner of possession permanently

-As stated above, the prosecutor must prove that you took another person's vehicle without the consent of the owner and with the intent to permanently deprive them possession of the vehicle.
-In other words, they have to be able to prove your intent or what exactly were you thinking when you took the vehicle.
+As stated above, the prosecutor must prove that you took another person's vehicle without the consent of the owner and with the intent to deprive them of possession of the vehicle permanently.
+In other words, they have to be able to prove your intent or what exactly you were thinking when you took the vehicle.

-This example would certainly prove the intent to permanently deprive the owner of the vehicle, and grand theft auto, under California Penal Code Section 487(d)(1), would be the appropriate charge.
+This example would certainly prove the intent to deprive the owner of the vehicle permanently, and grand theft auto, under California Penal Code Section 487(d)(1), would be the appropriate charge.

 For GTA charges, you need to have intent to steal the vehicle permanently, or for at least long enough, to deprive the owner of significant enjoyment of the car.

-It should be noted that in other situations, it could be difficult for a prosecutor to prove exact intent.
+It should be noted that in other situations, a prosecutor may find it difficult to prove exact intent.
 For more detailed information, contact a Los Angeles criminal defense attorney at our law firm.

 Related Grand Theft Auto Offenses